nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 In this project, we can leverage customer data from last.fm to build recommendation systems that can provide personalized recommendations using listening history and / or user information such as user age, location, gender, etc.

-Apart from building a recommendation algorithm, I have also used this project to introduce myself to Apache Spark.
+Apart from building a recommendation algorithm, I have decided to use Apache Spark to solve this problem, because I find it to be an appropriate tool for this project as I'm dealing with a large amount of data.
+Also, I'm using Spark because I get to showcase my pyspark skills as well!
 I have used ALS tool from pyspark to build a matrix factorization based recommendation algorithm.
 Apart from this algorithm, I also use k-means clustering to aggregate data based on users’ age, gender and country to make crude recommendation for users without any listening history.

 ## Who is it useful for?
 ### Music Streaming Company